BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 The Rodinia Benchmark suite originally consisted of nine applications; namely, Leukocyte Tracking, Speckle Reducing Anisotropic Diffusion, HotSpot, Back Propagation, Needleman-Wunsch, K-means, Stream Cluster, Breadth-First Search and Similarity Score, but it has since been extended [@che2010characterization].
 This extension features a subset of the dwarfs, namely, Structured Grid, Unstructured Grid, Dynamic Programming, Dense Linear Algebra, MapReduce, and Graph Traversal all of which may be expected to benefit from GPU acceleration.
 Diversity analysis was also performed and took the form of a Micro-Architecture independent analysis study.
-The MICA framework, discussed in [section @sec:microarchitecture-independent], was used as the basis of the evaluation and the motivation was to justify each application's inclusion in the benchmark suite by showing deviations between applications in the corresponding kiviat diagrams.
+The MICA framework, discussed in [Section @sec:microarchitecture-independent], was used as the basis of the evaluation and the motivation was to justify each application's inclusion in the benchmark suite by showing deviations between applications in the corresponding kiviat diagrams.
 Three separate implementations were developed for each application using CUDA for the GPU, OpenMP for the CPU and OpenCL for both architecture types.
 Several implementations caused fragmentation in development, which often resulted in the OpenCL version of each benchmark application being neglected; missing features offered in other implementations and in some instances lacking an implementation of a given application entirely.
 For this reason, Rodinia is not a suitable base for an OpenCL benchmark suite, however, we were able to incorporate the dwt2d benchmark into our extended version of the OpenDwarfs  benchmark suite as will be discussed in Chapter 3.